 I want to make a difference / change the world

 Wanting to make a difference is a great thing.
 I’m glad that’s important to you.
-But, unfortunately, that kind of response doesn’t really tell me why law school.
+But, unfortunately, that kind of response doesn’t really tell me why law.
 There are numerous ways in which you can make a positive impact on the world.

 Why law school?
-What is it about going to law school that’s going to put you on the path you want to be to making a difference?
+What is it about this path that is going to put you on the path you want to be to making a difference?
 I’m not saying that going to law school won’t put you on that type of path.
 It certainly can, and it has for many.
 I just want to know more about how you came to decide that going to law school is the path you want to take for making an impact on this world.
 It may be that you’ve thought about this a lot (and I hope you have).
 If so, tell me more.

 I want to make a lot of money